apache/eventmesh-site/docs/instruction/05-demo.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.apache.eventmesh/eventmesh-sdk-java/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.apache.eventmesh/eventmesh-sdk-java)

-> EventMesh-sdk-java as the client，and comminucate with eventmesh-runtime，to finish the message sub and pub
+> eventMesh-sdk-java as the client, and communicate with eventmesh-runtime, to finish the message sub and pub
 >
-> EventMesh-sdk-java support both async and broadcast.
+> eventMesh-sdk-java support both async and broadcast.
 >
-> EventMesh-sdk-java support HTTP, TCP and gRPC.
+> eventMesh-sdk-java support HTTP, TCP and gRPC.

-The test demos of TCP, HTTP 和 GRPC are in the module **eventmesh-examples**:
+The test demos of TCP, HTTP and GRPC are in the module **eventmesh-examples**:

 ## 1. TCP DEMO